Booodaness/Scientific-Notes/README.md

 ```

 ## Contributing
 Firstly, [fork this repository](https://github.com/Booodaness/Scientific-Notes/fork) and follow the steps for [viewing locally](#viewing-locally), but for the fork instead of the original repository.
-Now,
+Now, for:

 ### Adding personal notes
 1. Ensure that the parent directory of your notes has the layout of a [pool](#pools).